Evidence-Based Relaxation - An Introduction to Psychoneuroimmunology Seminar

 9:00am - Commencement of Day Two

-- How did your overnight practice compare to during the day?
+- How did your overnight practice compare with during the day?

 - Did you feel a difference?